chench53/digits-recognition-tfjs/README.md

 * flask
 * flask-cors

-This demo already contains a tensorflowjs model located at server/models/mmist with 98% accuracy on test data set.
+This demo has already contained a tensorflowjs model located at server/models/mnist with 98% accuracy on test data set.
 But if you want to re-train the model yourself, you need
 * tensorflow
 * tensorflowjs

 Then run the trainer:
 ```
-cd server
-python train.py
+python server/train.py
 ```

 You can install all of dependencies mentioned above with pip.

-To make this model accessible to web page, you need to run the server:
+To make this model accessible to a web page, run the server:
 ```
-cd server
-python main.py
+python server/main.py
 ```

 By default, the server would be running at port 5000.
 Open this url http://localhost:5000/, if you see 'Hello World!' in the screen, it means the server is set up successfully.

 Open the file web/index.html in you browser.
 If everything is ok, you should see something like this:

 ![demo](./demo.png)

-Now you can draw the digit on the black canvas and click the 'recognize' button to check the prediction.
+Now you can draw the digit on the black canvas and click the 'recognize' button to see the prediction.